AlexHff/wava/README.md

 # wava
-Core libraries for Java.
+Core library for Java.\
 JDK 1.7 or higher.

 ## Getting Started